Experts warn of dangers from breach of voter system software

 “The door is now wide open,” Hursti said.
 “The only question is, how do you sneak in the door?”

-U.S. election technology is dominated by just three vendors comprising 90% of the market, meaning election officials cannot easily swap out their existing technology.
+U.S. election technology is dominated by just three vendors who account for 90% of the market, meaning election officials cannot easily swap out their existing technology.
 Release of the software copies essentially provides a blueprint for those trying to interfere with how elections are run.
-They could sabotage the system, alter the ballot design or even try to change results, said election technology expert Kevin Skoglund.
+They could sabotage the system, alter the ballot design or even try to change results, election technology expert Kevin Skoglund said.

 “This disclosure increases both the likelihood that something happens and the impact of what would happen if it does,” he said.